 Here, the analogy with biological evolution is highly misleading and inaccurate, since the vast majority of organisms cannot adapt their behaviours to changing conditions and challenges in the way that humans can through learning, which permits the sort of progressive, single-generational, and more rapid change via acquired abilities that Jean-Baptiste Lamarck posited – erroneously – as the primary mechanism of evolutionary change.

 The dominance of this artificial model has other important results.
-First, it leads those who have frequently observed it to scorn losers, whether in these contests and competitions or in other areas of life, such as the generally-accepted standards of social and economic success.
+First, it leads those who have frequently observed it to scorn losers, whether in these contests and competitions or in other areas of life, and thus contributes to determining the standards of social and economic success.
 Second, it leads the losers and less fortunate meekly to accept their status or situation because they too have internalized the supposedly inviolable nature of the winner-take-all model, and therefore they do not question it, along with the assumption of the primordiality of competition in both the natural and human world.

 Of course, there is a very small portion of all societies whose members have difficulty learning, including learning to speak their native language, to whom this statement does not apply.
 These individuals, who have mistakenly been called “mentally deficient” or “retarded,” are simply not capable of imitating others, as most humans can.